-By preparing the soil this way, you can help protect it from corrosion, improve the soil texture, and suppress weeds and bad bacteria.
+By building the soil this way, you can help protect it from corrosion, improve the soil texture, and suppress weeds and bad bacteria.
 All of this will help in promoting the health of your adenium.

 The "Pho" element is vital for flowering and fruit development.
 It’s usually that red tip we see on matches that create fire.
 It helps flowers grow beautifully and helps the plants create sugars and starches for energy.

-The phosphorus we get from many plant fertilizers come in a group, and not a single element alone.
-For example, phosphoric acid (H3PO4) and phosphate group (-PO4).
+The phosphorus we get from many plant fertilizers come in a group, but not a single element alone.
+For example, phosphoric acid (H3PO4), phosphate group (-PO4) or P2O5.

 (Pop-up idea: Regarding the application of phosphorous for adenium, we have an idea that this element may be a factor in the color of our desert roses.
 Perhaps by increasing or decreasing a certain amount of phosphorous, we can get darker or lighter shade on our pink or red petals.
 However, we will try testing this fun idea and let you know what we find.)